-What really makes a great closet is the person behind it.
+What really makes a great closet is the person behind it. - Erin Kleinberg & Stephanie Mark, The Coveteur

 File this one under brilliant: The Coveteur takes readers inside the closets of the fashion industry's most influential movers and shakers.
 Whoa!
 Who wouldn't want to snoop inside the covetable closets of Anna Dello Russo (editor-at-large for Japan Vogue), Heather Marks (model), Lauren Conrad (designer), Nicky Hilton (Paris Hilton's sister and entrepreneur) or Kyle Richards (TV personality) – to name just a few.
 It's a great idea that's turned the Coveteur into a wildly popular site in just over a year.
 Founded by designer Erin Kleinberg and stylist Stephanie Mark (Canadian BFFs since childhood) and captured through the lens of photographer Jake Rosenberg, The Coveteur offers an intimate look at the most private places and creative influences of today's fashion trendsetters.

-Recent inductees into the SAY 100 Fashion channel, we caught up with Erin and Stephanie of The Coveteur to find out why fashion's tastemakers are willing to let them into their most personal spaces, what people want to buy when they can shop the those closets – and what celebrity wardrobes they'd love to explore.
+We caught up with Erin and Stephanie of The Coveteur to find out why fashion's tastemakers are willing to let them into their most personal spaces, what people want to buy when they can shop the those closets – and what celebrity wardrobes they'd love to explore.

 Closets are really personal spaces – which is what makes your site's conceit so brilliant.
 Does it ever take convincing to get someone to open their closet for you?
 Yes and no. We spend a ton of time casting our Coveteurs and sometimes it takes a little coercing to reassure people that their comfort level is our utmost concern.
 We give our subjects a level of creative control because we know that it can seem very intimate.
 But, to be honest, many of our Coveteurs have reached out to us directly!
 There's a long list of people who were (and still are!) begging for The Coveteur treatment … so you can definitely expect the roster to keep growing.
 It's only getting bigger and better!